riccardoperra/specflow/README.md

 - ✅ SpecFlow provides you with a single hub to organize and centralize all your project specs and documentation.
 No more endless searching; everything you need is just a click away.

-- ✅ Write your project notes, requirements, and specifications using a Markdown-like interface In SpecFlow, users can manage their projects, write markdown like documentation and generate diagrams such as sequence diagrams, ER, Mind maps etc complaint to Mermaid syntax.
+- ✅ Write your project notes, requirements, and specifications using a Markdown-like interface.
+- ✅ Write and export diagrams such as sequence diagrams, ER, Mind maps etc complaint to Mermaid syntax.
 - ✅ AI-Powered Assistance: with SpecFlow, you can harness the power of AI to effortlessly generate content, saving you time and effort.
-  > [!NOTE]
+  > [!WARNING]
-  > Currently for the hackathon it is only possible to generate mermaid diagrams using my personal openai key
+  > Currently for the hackathon it is only possible to generate mermaid diagrams using my personal OpenAI key which has a limit usage.
 - ✅ Collaborative Team Sharing (Work in Progress): Soon, SpecFlow will enable sharing of project pages with all team members.
 This feature ensures that everyone has access to the essential information they need to excel in their roles.

-Users can use AI as an assistant to generate the content they need to show.

-Users can share their project pages with all members of the team, assuring that everyone has all necessary information for their work.
-(This is still wip)

 ## 🤖 Tech stack